Ebers Papyrus

 The Ebers Papyrus, also known as Papyrus Ebers, is an Egyptian medical papyrus of herbal knowledge dating to c.
-1550 BC (the late Second Intermediate Period or early New Kingdom).
-Among the oldest and most important medical papyri of Ancient Egypt, it was purchased at Luxor in the winter of 1873–1874 by the German Egyptologist Georg Ebers.
+1550 BCE (the late Second Intermediate Period or early New Kingdom).
+Among the oldest and most important medical papyri of Ancient Egypt, it was sold by Mohareb Todros to the German Egyptologist Georg Ebers at Luxor in the winter of 1873–1874.
 It is currently kept at the Leipzig University Library in Germany.

 Manuscript

 The papyrus was written in Ancient Egypt in c.
 1550 BCE, during the late Second Intermediate Period or early New Kingdom, but it is believed to have been copied from earlier Egyptian texts.
 The Ebers Papyrus is a 110-page scroll, which is about 20 meters long.

 Along with the Kahun Gynaecological Papyrus (c.
 1800 BCE), the Edwin Smith Papyrus (c.
 1600 BCE), the Hearst papyrus (c.
 1600 BCE), the Brugsch Papyrus (c.
 1300 BCE), and the London Medical Papyrus (c.
 1300 BCE), the Ebers Papyrus is among the oldest preserved medical documents.
 The Brugsch and the London Medical papyri share some of the same information as the Ebers Papyrus.

 One side of another document, the Carlsberg papyrus VIII, is identical to the Ebers Papyrus, though the provenance of the former is unknown.